PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 mechanical move does not alter public APIs, artifacts, dependencies, corpus policy, ordered runtime behavior, or TensorFlow isolation.

+## Raw attention pre-projection rank-lift characterization

+The next substantive raw source-order owner is the 190-line `_optimize_attention_preproj_reshape_to_batchmatmul_ranklift_chains`.
+Production code and both historical calls remain unchanged.
+It previously had only ordered architecture references; the focused `test_flatbuffer_direct_attention_preproj_ranklift_layout.py` now owns its synthetic ModelIR contract.

+Twenty-one green cases freeze one and two Q/K-style BatchMatMul branches, all four supported binary operators including reversed noncommutative inputs, NumPy-exact outputs, multiple matches and fixed point, twelve existing public- boundary/shape/fan-out/operator rejection guards, statistics, the raw owner's current one-loop structure, and both production calls.

+Twenty-seven concrete safety gaps are strict xfails:

+- a zero-match invocation prunes an unrelated tensor;
+- ten public-input, variable, wrong-TensorIR-dtype, wrong-buffer-dtype, or quantized leading/tail Reshape-shape tensors are accepted as compile-time constants;
+- dynamic signatures are concretized and retained per-axis QDIM is not shifted for the inserted leading dimension;
+- a rank-three bias that broadcasts before the rewrite but not after it is accepted, as are `adjX` and `adjY` BatchMatMul flags;
+- tail shapes with two negative dimensions are accepted by product alone;
+- short or missing tensor/bias metadata, dtype mismatch, duplicate producers, reverse graph order, a public internal input alias, and reverse or duplicate source producers are accepted.

+Correction must construct one `ModelIRGraphIndex` and a complete plan for the leading Reshape plus every BatchMatMul/binary/tail-Reshape branch before mutation.
+The plan must prove unique producers, strict order, exact consumers, complete compatible shape/signature/dtype/layout/quantization metadata, untransposed BatchMatMul flags, positive tail dimensions, and broadcast equivalence before and after rank lift.
+Leading and tail shape inputs need an explicit immutable unquantized INT32 TensorIR/buffer/ownership contract.
+Dynamic axes and per-axis QDIM must rank-lift by one.
+All branch input setters, metadata updates, the leading removal, pruning, and statistics must be known before commit, and a zero-match call must be a complete no-op.
+The 190-line count is descriptive only; 2,000 remains the ONNX operation-count tier threshold.

 ## Remaining refactoring order

 1. Improve Tier 0-4 layout, transpose, broadcast, shape reconciliation, and